kolinsturt/kolinsturt.github.io/_posts/2014-03-01-condition.md

 #### Spurious Wakeups

 With many thread APIs, POSIX and Windows included, the platform may wake the thread up periodically even through no thread signaled the condition variable.
 Because of this, it's necessary to make sure the variable you are testing against is actually correct.
-You are testing a bool called ready.
+You are testing a `bool` called `ready`.
 Passing in a [Lambda function](http://en.cppreference.com/w/cpp/language/lambda), you can do this easily:

 	cv.wait(lk, []{return ready;});